event-engine/docs/docs/tutorial/part_I.md

 Event Engine Descriptions are very important.
 They are called at "**compile time**" and used to configure Event Engine.
 Descriptions can be cached to speed up bootstrapping.
 Find more information in the API docs **@TODO: link docs**.

-## Swagger Integration
+## Cockpit Integration

-Switch to the Swagger UI and reload the schema (press explore button).
+Switch to the Cockpit UI and reload the schema (press refresh button in top menu).
-Swagger UI should show a new **command** called `AddBuilding` in the commands section.
+Cockpit should show a new **command** called `AddBuilding` in the commands section.

+{.alert .alert-light}
+Click on "commands" in the left sidebar and then on "Not Categorized" to see the command.
-Click on the "Try it out" button and **execute** the `AddBuilding` command with this request body:
+**Send** the `AddBuilding` command with this payload:

 ```json
 {